Interview Completion Flow

 - Identify issues with specific interview topics or questions

-- Improve future studies based on what participants did and did not enjoy
+- Improve future studies based on whether participants found the experience positive or negative

-Feedback ratings and comments are visible in the interview detail view and can be included in exports.
+Feedback ratings are visible in the interview detail view and can be included in exports.

 Customizing the Completion Experience